szekelymilan/e-kreta-cli/README.md

 Check your electronic diary in a second, by running a single command.

-Too lazy for typing the flags?
+Too lazy for typing?
 Run the CLI in **interactive mode**! 😎

 ## Features

 - ⚡ Interactive mode via `--interactive`
 - 💾 Saves login credentials
 - 🖥 Shows subject averages
+- 🏠 Downloads assignments
 - ✅ Tested
 - ⛏ Maintained